 - Be at least 17 years of age, under age 18 requires parental permissions.
-Age will be verified with individual's ID, if no ID is available then a Birth Certificate will be required.; and - Present proof of minimum of 8th grade education (high school diploma or GED certificate) and - Cannot be listed as unemployable on the Employee Misconduct Registry (EMR); and - Have not been convicted of a criminal offense as listed in Texas Health and Safety Code 250.006.
+Age will be verified with individual's ID, if no ID is available then a Birth Certificate will be required.; and - > Present proof of minimum of 8th grade education and - > Cannot be listed as unemployable on the Employee Misconduct Registry (EMR); and - Have not been convicted of a criminal offense as listed in Texas Health and Safety Code 250.006.